superlloyd/Galador.Reflection/serialixer.md

 Also it should be able to read document made by different version of the application, hence it is tolerant to type and version mismatch.

 I rejected the build-in serialization mechanism in .NET (that is DataContractSerializer, XmlSerializer, BinaryFormatter) as unsatisfactory.
 BinaryFormatters have versioning issues.
-And DataContact and XML serializer do not work very well when the type to deserialize is not know in advance and they are prone to serialization bug, if one forget a DataMember attribute.
+And DataContract and XML serializer do not work very well when the type to deserialize is not known in advance and they are prone to serialization bug, if one forget a DataMember attribute.
-On the other hand JsonSerializer is very easy and intuitive to use (just make your property / field public) but it doesn't handle subclass very well.
-And, worst of all, it is way to verbose.
+On the other hand JsonSerializer is very easy and intuitive to use (just make properties / fields public) but it doesn't handle subclass very well.
+And, worst of all, it is way too verbose.

 Enter my serializer (`Galador.Reflection.Serialization.Serializer`), it supports both binary and text format.
 Text format is much more compact than Json (human readable but not human friendly).
 It is also faster than Newtonsoft.Json.
-Any type that has been serialized is completely described in the stream, along with the data.
+Any types that have been serialized are completely described in the stream, along with the data.
 One can generate needed type hierarchy to read the stream from the stream itself.
 And when deserializing type and property are matched ny name when possible, or just ignored.
 It should support most classes whose state is fully described by their public field / property, ISerializable, IList and IDictionary interface.
 Except `IntPtr`, pointers and Delegate objects.

 When deserializing it will seldom throw an error.
 If some property do no match (from the source stream or on the target) they will just silently be ignored.